|

 used with the utmost caution.
 We sell only flagpole halyard.
 All the rope

 on this page is for use only in a flagpole.
+It is flagpole rope.
 We sell no rope intended for use in

 applications such as tree work or as personal safety lines where danger to life,